Mindanao Advice

 An inventive taste of the Far East

-I asked my husband to finish the story since he started it with the following Facebook comment: “Gong is ok, but not very good”.
+I asked my husband to finish the story since he started it with the following Facebook comment: “Gong is okay, but not very good.”
 Did our second visit change his opinion?

 Here is his answer:

 “Well, Lorraine’s invitation made me curious.
-She is dedicated, hands-on, seating people, serving, clearing the tables, wiping the floor, and also has time for her customers in an almost full restaurant when we arrived at 7 PM.
-She is also confident and proud of her concept, so yes, I’m more positive.
-Lorraine and I have long experiences with Southeast Asian food.
-Her mother is from Thailand and I have worked periodically and lived in Asia since 1963.
-The difference between us is probably that I’m drawn back to food experiences I had earlier in life as a sailor, having my first chilly chock buying street food in Tampico, Mexico in 1962 and after that, challenging the hottest Southern Indian and Ceylonese dishes before the mild curries in Burma opened up a new and gentle flavor palate for me.
+She is dedicated and hands-on, seating people, serving, clearing the tables, wiping the floor, and still has time for her customers in an almost full restaurant when we arrive at 7 p.m.
+She is also confident and proud of her concept, so I’m more positive.
+Lorraine and I both have long experiences with Southeast Asian food.
+Her mother is from Thailand, and I have worked periodically and lived in Asia since 1963.
+The difference between us is probably that I’m drawn back to food experiences I had earlier in life as a sailor, having my first chilly chock buying street food in Tampico, Mexico, in 1962, and after that, challenging the hottest Southern Indian and Ceylonese dishes before the mild curries in Burma opened up a new and gentle flavor for me.
 I remember arriving in Rangoon in 1963 after months in India.
 The contrast was enormous.
-The chaotic struggle for survival in Bombay, Madras, and Calcutta replaced with calm and clean streets only served by some tricycles and minibuses was mind-blowing.
-So was the food, mild and gentle as Supijawlat—the girl in Kipling’s poem On The Road to Mandalay.
-The taste of Burma came back to me eating the tasting menu of Gong recommended by Lorraine this time.
-It also included features from Hong Kong and Malaysia (which are both former British colonies) and of course, Thailand.
-As Lorraine advised me: just concentrate on the flavors rather than the origin.
-I did.
+The chaotic struggle for survival in Bombay, Madras, and Calcutta was replaced with calm and clean streets only served by some tricycles and minibuses; it was mind-blowing.
+So was the food, mild and gentle as Supi-yaw-lat—the girl in Kipling’s poem On the Road to Mandalay.
+The taste of Burma came back to me while eating the tasting menu at Gong, recommended by Lorraine this time.
+It also included features from Hong Kong and Malaysia (both former British colonies) and, of course, Thailand.
+Lorraine advised me: This time, concentrate on the flavors rather than the origin.
+I did.”

 The dumplings in a mild green curry that took my husband back to Burma

-Her food has a lot of flavors the British have long experience with and she has found a fusion formula that hits the mark in her target group.
-It is in itself a feat: “For the wind is in the palm-trees and the temple-bells they say – Come you back, you British soldier; come you back to Mandalay”
+Her food has a lot of flavors that the British have long experience with, and she has found a fusion formula that hits the mark with her target group.
+This is, in itself, a feat: “For the wind is in the palm-trees and the temple-bells they say—Come you back, you British soldier; come you back to Mandalay.”

 Congratulations, Lorraine.
 You are open-minded and one of a kind.